GDSC-NITH/CookBook-Hacktoberfest/Cpp/Algorithms/Sliding Window/SlidingWindow.md

 # Sliding window

 **Sliding window** is a computational technique which aims to reduce the use of nested loop and replace it with a single loop, thereby reducing the time complexity.
+Generally, it reduces the time complexity of the program from O(N²) to O(N).

 <br>
 <hr>